By Rachel Lankester

 As I get older I feel less and less inclined to submit to social mores and increasingly willing to rebel.
 Many people love everything I dislike about the festive season and that’s absolutely fine.
 But being a bit of a Scrooge at this time of the year is fine too.
 Maybe it’s about time we all started doing Christmas exactly how we each want to do it, instead of how we think we ought to do it.
 Wouldn’t that be fun!

-You may also like What Singing Means To Me, Finding The Magic Outside Your Comfort Zone, and Top Tips For When You’re Feeling A Bit Lost also by Rachel.
+You may also like What Singing Means To Me, and Top Tips For When You’re Feeling A Bit Lost also by Rachel.

 Rachel Lankester is the founder of the Magnificent Midlife Members Club and editor of the Mutton Club online magazine.
 She’s had several careers, including banking and PR, but most loves what she’s doing now – helping like-minded women in midlife and beyond feel great and live life to the fullest.
 She’s rather introverted but still has lots to say, particularly about challenging the negative stereotypes associated with older women.
 She believes we just get better with age not worse.
 She loves yoga, running, singing, travel and most things techy.